luo-simon/stock-predictions/README.md

 │   ├── processed      <- The final, canonical data sets for modeling.
 │   └── raw            <- The original, immutable data dump.
 ├── configs            <- Model configuration files
-├── notebooks          <- Jupyter notebooks
+├── figures            <- Generated graphics and figures to be used in reporting ├── notebooks          <- Jupyter notebooks
-├── figures            <- Generated graphics and figures to be used in reporting ├── src                <- Source code for use in this project.
+├── requirements.txt   <- The requirements file for reproducing the analysis environment ├── src                <- Source code for use in this project.
 │   ├── data
 │   │   ├── access.py  <- Get data